The HSF64 shielding paint by YSHIELD is an ecological compromise. Technically convincing, but only suited to indoor use.

 Floors, indoor walls, ceilings

-Preferably covered with plastic-bonded dispersion paints or silicate emulsion paints.
-We only recommend a limited use of mineral paints (clay, chalk, pure silicate).
-You can find concrete recommendations on the technical data sheet.
+Preferably covered with plastic bonded, water-based emulsion paints or dispersion silicate paints.
+We restricted recommend pure mineral paints (clay, loam, chalk, silicate).
+Please find appropriate product recommendations in the technical data sheet.

 Must be grounded!
-We recommend the self-adhesive grounding tape for indoor use.
+We recommend the self-adhesive grounding strap for indoor use.

 - Reaction to fire